buitahau/spring-boot-microservice-example/spring-boot-28mins-exercise/restful-webservice-with-spring-boot/README.md

     @EnableFeignClients

     @FeignClient(name="target-ws"): add on interface which will call to target service.

     Logger.level.FULL: Show logs when using feign to make it easy for developers debugging.

     ErrorDecoder: it is using to get useful information for example http response, status code, body of response, response's header...
 We can base on that error to custom the exception.
 Beside that, we have a central place to handle feign errors.
 The `decode` method will receive all errors from feign.

+    @EnableCircuitBreaker: Use to call the fallback method when the target micro service is down.
+Need to enable hytrix (feign.hystrix.enabled=true) and add fall back property to feign client.

+    FallBackFactory: Use to central the fall method when the target micro service is down.
+It helps to show the log, help the developer know the target micro service is down.